 If your accounting employees still manage your company’s ACH remittances by hand, they’ll appreciate the ease of handling large batches electronically.
 Rely on E-Complish’s affordable ACH Processor as your payment gateway to simplify that time-intensive ordeal.
 It accepts all ACH transaction types that banks can process.
-After logging onto your online account and uploading your file, just click “Process.”
-Security measures combine Internet encryption with multiple password and user personal identification number (PIN) protection.
+After logging onto your online account and uploading your file, just click “Process”.
+Security measures combine Internet encryption with multiple passwords and user personal identification number (PIN) protection.

 You can gain these welcome advantages before NACHA’s new operating rule takes effect.
 With E-Complish’s ACH Processor, you’ll receive insufficient-fund warnings earlier and settlement notifications faster.
 Use this application alone to improve your collections and cash flow.
 Or request a custom package to add other helpful payment solutions.